Whitmer vetoes bills to further delay taxes during pandemic

 She said the state Department of Treasury had already developed administration solutions for the repayment of outstanding income, sales and use taxes.

 The Grand Rapids Chamber criticized the governor’s decision to veto the property tax bills, which it said would have been an “essential bridge into 2021” for the hardest hit businesses.
-Republicans also were critical.
+The sponsor, Republican Rep. Jim Lower of Greenville, also was critical, saying the veto did not make sense.

 “The government’s response to the pandemic has asked the business community to accept significantly less revenue, lay off employees and face an uncertain future to protect the public health,” said Joshua Lunger, the chamber’s senior director of government affairs.
 “Now these same businesses are not afforded time to get their feet back under them before being asked to pay, what is for many businesses, their largest annual bill.”

 Also Wednesday, she vetoed a whistleblower bill that would have prohibited state departments and lawmakers from disciplining employees who communicate with legislators or their staff.
-She said she is committed to protecting whistleblowers, but that she thinks the measure would have been unconstitutional.
+She said she is committed to protecting whistleblowers, but that she thinks the measure — approved unanimously by lawmakers — would have been an unconstitutional infringement on the separation of powers and was an attempt to “score political points.”

 Another new law will set the stage for Michigan to have a permanent program for farmers to grow industrial hemp.
 They took part in an inaugural season last year as part of a pilot.
 And another new law will require the regulation of firefighting foams that contain a group of chemicals known as PFAS.
 Potentially hazardous perfluoroalkyl and polyfluoroalkyl substances have been found increasingly in ground and surface waters.